mislavjavor/mktree/README.md

 Creates a new directory with the name `<directory-name>` and creates files inside that directory named `<file1>...<fileN>` Files list is optional

+---

 - `file` - `\file <file-name> <file-content>`

 Creates a new file with the name `<file-name>` and content `<file-content>`

+---

 - `up`

-Sets parent directory as a *current* directory for making paths
+Sets parent directory as a *current* directory for making files and directories

+---

 - `end`

 Exits the program

+---

 # Author